 on-line help for this system.

-The Android version of the system used to be available on the
+The Android version of the system is being re-written and is

 The Logbook System is free software: you can redistribute it and/or